Weekly Rankings: Big 12 realignment options

 Unlike the next four schools, Oregon and Washington can increase the television payouts per Big 12 member in a significant manner just by their inclusion.
 And as we have seen, that matters in the current landscape of college athletics.

 Just ask Yormark.
-He spoke of the significance of the next television contract in his first public remarks.
+He spoke about the significance of the next television contract in his first public remarks.

 3. UTAH